KoderDojo/go/timeline/log.md

 # Log

+## August 17, 2017

+Day 29 - Pushed my Todos WebAPI to Heroku and also used Postgres to store the tasks.
+Lots of learning and coding but nothing pushed to GitHub.

+### Learned

+* Heroku as a host for Go web applications.
+* Postgres as a datastore for Go Applications using *lib/pq*

 ## August 16, 2017

 Day 28 - Finished developing a Todos WebAPI in Go.
 Definitely easier to do with a framework, but it is good experience to do it manually.